 - (b) Establishment of school and student performance goals and a systemwide staff development plan by the local board of education for the systemwide plan.
 The local board of education shall establish school and student performance goals and a systemwide staff development plan for the local school administrative unit for inclusion in the systemwide plan. - (1) School and student performance goals.
 The performance goals for the local school administrative unit shall address specific, measurable goals for all standards adopted by the State Board.
-Factors that determine gains in achievement vary from school to school; therefore, socioeconomic factors and previous progress toward school and student performance goals shall be used as the basis of the local school improvement plan. - Systemwide staff development plan.
+Factors that determine gains in achievement vary from school to school; therefore, socioeconomic factors and previous progress toward school and student performance goals shall be used as the basis of the local school improvement plan. - (2) Systemwide staff development plan.
 The systemwide staff development plan shall be consistent with the systemwide goals and shall include a component to accommodate the staff development needs at the building level as expressed in each building's improvement plan.
-In designing this component of the systemwide staff development plan.

-direct allocation of a needed portion of the staff development funds to the building level shall be given first priority.
-Each school building shall have the flexibility to combine its staff development allocation with other schools in the local school administrative unit when the staff development needs of those schools are substantially similar as expressed in their approved building-level plans.
+In designing this component of the systemwide staff development plan, the building level shall be given first priority.
+Each school building shall have the flexibility to combine its staff development allocation with other schools in the local school administrative unit when the staff development needs of those schools are substantially similar as expressed in their approved building level plans.